cau-se/oceandsl-tools/doc/tools/mop.rst

 ===============

 Merges models together from different sources or select a portion of the model.
+In merge mode, the tool tries to infer whether two components from the input models are the same based on their similarity in operations.
+The highest fit is considered the corresponding component and merged.

 ===== ===================== ======== ======================================================
 Short Long                  Required Description